 - a.
-Owned land rented to others for cash or a share of crops or - b.
-Land you rented from someone and then subleased to - c.
-Land worked for you by someone for a share of crops or - d.
+Owned land rented to others for cash or a share of crops or livestock - b.
+Land you rented from someone and then subleased to someone else - Land worked for you by someone for a share of crops or livestock - d.
 Land which you allowed others to use rent-free

-Item 4 - Acres In "THIS PLACE" - This figure will show the total of all land you operated at any time in 1987.
+Item 4 - Acres in "THIS PLACE" - This figure will show the total of all land you operated at any time in 1987.

-If item 4, Acres in "THIS PLACE" is "O" and:
+If item 4, Acres in "THIS PLACE" is "0" and: